Constants of motion in gravitational self-force theory: Applications

 \subsection{Innermost stable circular orbit}

 We now specialize to the circular case and verify that we are able to recover known results for the shift in the frequency of the innermost stable circular orbit (ISCO), as well as the values of constants of motion at the ISCO.
-Most of these quantities are highly singular near the ISCO: limits do not necessarily commute, Taylor-expansions are often singular when expanding around $(p,e)=(6,0)$ and different orders of operations can yield different results.
-Thus, we here follows the usual definitions in the literature: we first restrict to the curve of circular orbits, then take the limit towards the ISCO.
+Most of these quantities are highly singular near the ISCO: limits do not necessarily commute, Taylor expansions are often singular when expanding around $(p,e)=(6,0)$ and different orders of operations can yield different results.
+Thus, we here follow the usual definition in the literature: we first restrict to the curve of circular orbits, then take the limit toward the ISCO.
+Precisely at the ISCO, the curve of circular orbits (defined by $J_r=0$) intersects the separatrix (defined by $\Omega_r=0$), and we can equivalently define the ISCO by $\Omega_r=0=J_r$.

 At geodesic order, $(p,e)=(6,0)$ and Eq.~\eqref{eq:ysep} immediately yields $y_\text{ISCO} = 1/6 + \mathcal{O}(\varepsilon)$.
 The redshift, energy, angular momentum, and radial action read, respectively, $z_{(0)}^\text{ISCO}=1/\sqrt{2}$, $\hat{E}_{(0)}^\text{ISCO} = 2\sqrt{2}/3$, $\hat{L}_{(0)}^\text{ISCO} = 2\sqrt{2}$ and $\hat{J}_{r(0)}^\text{ISCO}=0$.